maubanel/UE5-Lighting/post-process/README.md

 ![](../images/line2.png)

 ##### `Step 9.`\|`ITL`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

+Assign it to the **Dirt Mask Texture** with `T_ScreenDirt002`.
+Crank up the **Dirt Mask Intensity** to `500`.
 You an see the dusk mask texture and see that it just adds what looks like dirt and some lens abberations to this part of the scene.

-It is pretty subtle in game especially when we change the color.
+We want a pretty subtle effect especially when we change the color.
+So on the **Gazebo** we will make it `12.0`, back room we will exagerate it to `20.0` and make it subtler in the middle room at `6.0`.

-Make the Dusk Mask Intensity equal around 90.0.
-Change the color tint to the color of dirt.
-Turn the mask texture on and off to see the full effect.
-Assign it to the **Dirt Mask Texture**.
 ![dirt mask settings](images/dirtMaskSettings.png)

 ![](../images/line2.png)

 ##### `Step 10.`\|`ITL`| :large_blue_diamond:

+Now press the <kbd>Play</kbd> button.
+Make any changes you see fit, this should be subtle.

 https://user-images.githubusercontent.com/5504953/189541971-36db3dcd-2f11-4569-b98e-f8675990ba9c.mp4